RueckerM/RueckerM.github.io/README.md

 # Welcome to my page

-**About:** My name is Maximilian, student of Mathematics at University Ulm.
+**About:** My name is Maximilian, student of Mathematics at Ulm University.
 Here on this site some nice projects should grow, dealing with Data Science using R and/or Python.
 Be exited!

 ## Project 1